By Jeff Backal

 – Make data driven decisions – Review the data and facts to help make the best decisions for the team as well as for internal and external clients

 The list of behaviors is just the start.
-Now it is the team leader’s responsibility to communicate the defined behaviors to the team members and to ensure that the team members always live by these guiding principles.
+Now it is the team leader’s responsibility to communicate the defined team culture and behaviors to the team members and to ensure that the team members always live by these guiding principles.
 Continual reinforcement will help turn the new behaviors into habits which will create the desired culture.